 Check out our recommended soundproofing curtains on Amazon, and see the difference in sound levels when using one or two layers of curtains – it’s pretty amazing.

 2) Window Blinds

-Aside from soundproof curtains, soundproofing window blinds (check the product on Amazon) are also good at soundproofing windows.
-But like soundproof curtains, window blinds are also easy to install and does not an expert to do it.
+Like soundproof curtains, window blinds are also easy to install and you do not need to be an expert to do it.
 You just need to install it like a regular window blind.

 Soundproofing window blinds are affordable.
-They do not just block sound they could also block the light or heat.
+An added benefit is that they do not just block sound – they also block light or heat (and cold).

-However, the plexiglass is cheaper and more resistant to shatter than glass material.
-This means that you can buy more to implement multiple layers on the project.
+However, the plexiglass is cheaper and more resistant to shattering than glass material.
+This means that you can buy more to implement multiple layers on the project, with “dead air” in between.
 This way you’ll still be able to achieve better results.